 - Pop-ups on site relevant to pages the lead is on (e.g. if they’re on a services page, you could add a ‘Need help with [that service]?’ link)

 - New checkout page content

-Since this is a significant amount of content, Norman can choose to roll it out over time, enlist other employees in the creation process or outsource some of it to freelance workers.
+Since this is a significant amount of content, Molly can choose to roll it out over time, enlist other employees in the creation process or outsource some of it to freelance workers.